-The vision of the Faculty of Management Sciences is first to produce graduate officers with broad academic training in Management Sciences disciplines who can use their competencies as strong foundations for their careers as officers in the Nigerian Armed Forces.
-This is in the context of a globalized world within which officers of the Nigerian Military should be intellectually well equipped.
-Secondly, the Faculty seeks to train military and civilian graduates to acquire higher degrees which will equip them with special expertise relevant to military professionalism or enterprise in the public or private sector as the case may be.
+The vision of the Faculty of Management Sciences is first to produce Graduate Officers with broad academic training in Management Sciences Disciplines who can use their competencies as strong foundations for their careers as officers in the Nigerian Armed Forces.
+This is in the Context of a globalized world within which officers of the Nigerian Military should be intellectually well equipped.
+Secondly, the Faculty seeks to train military and civilian graduates to acquire higher degrees which will equip them with special expertise relevant to military professionalism in the public or private sector as the case may be.

 The Faculty is in the first place to produce high-quality graduate officers for the Nigerian Armed Forces who can apply the knowledge and skills acquired in their various disciplines to meet the complex challenges of the Nigerian Armed Forces in the rapidly changing world of the profession of arms.
 Secondly, the Faculty seeks to provide specialized training in different academic disciplines for military and civilian graduate students for service in the public and private sectors.
 Thus suitably equipped, the civilian higher degree holders can fill important positions in the universities, Government, Business, and Industry.

 FUNCTIONS OF THE DEPARTMENT

 Academic staff around the world discharges three main functions: teaching, research, and community service.
 In very few words, some idea of what the Faculty has been doing in these areas of responsibility for one year will now be given.
 Coming to teaching, we can say with pride that this Faculty has produced far more graduate officers for the Nigerian Armed Forces in the field of Accounting, Logistics, and Supply Chain Management.